My Vegan Foodie guide to Budapest, Hungary

 1000 Tea – cafe and tea shop

 This is a real gem.
 It’s accessible from one of the main tourist trap streets in Budapest.
 (Don’t ask me which one..)
-However the shop/cafe got a very unnoticeable entrance from the street.
+However, the shop/cafe got a very unnoticeable entrance from the street.
 You step away in an entrance away from the street and walk straight into a small quaint courtyard with small chairs and tables, with bamboo trees decorated with tea strainers amongst other things.
-They have a large selection of the worlds finest teas which you can enjoy.
+They have a large selection of the world’s finest teas which you can enjoy.
 Their menu features a range of vegan options, clearly marked so.
 I recommend their Baba Ganough with warm pita bread.
 So nummy.
-We went there twice and the food, tea and service was absolutely top notch.
+We went there twice and the food, tea and service were absolutely top-notch.

 I managed to get my hands on some Pu-Erh Tea – I haven’t been able to buy this since moving away from London.

-The shop-owner and staff is really friendly.
+The shop owner and staff are really friendly.
 The courtyard offers a nice place to sit, serene, away from the tourists with a nice shady area to relax and just enjoy the moment with a teacup in hand.

 Located: